alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 Data was acquired from the USA National Phenology Network.

-Follow my process below as I tidy data, explore through visualizations, and determine which factors have the largest effect on bud break date.
+Follow my process below as I tidy data, explore through visualizations, and use linear regression to determine which factors have the largest effect on bud break date.

 ***